Dimonka2/flatform/README.md

 # flatform
 Form helper for Laravel and laravelcollective/html

 This is just an idea.
+Not even an alpha version.

 Install